 Funding for Crime Control

 In addition to my service on city council, I am also a director on the board of the Jersey Village Crime Control and Prevention District.
-This entity provided the city with over $1.5 million in funding for equipment and additional police officers for the Jersey Village Police Department in calendar year 2017.
+This entity provided the city with over $2 million in funding for equipment and additional police officers for the Jersey Village Police Department in calendar year 2019.
 It is funded through a 1/2 cent sales tax.
+This is a 33% increase in revenues from the fund from when I joined city council in 2017.

-One of my priorities on city council is to increase economic development in Jersey Village so that we continue to have ample resources from our police department without the need for any increase in property tax rates.
+One of my key priorities on city council is to continue our focus on economic development in Jersey Village in order to provide even more resources to our police department without the need for any increase in property tax rates.

 Safety is Priority Number One